Find Affordable College Courses

 100% Women

-University of South Carolina - Columbia comes in at #14 on our list of the most popular colleges offering master's degrees in educational evaluation and research.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-For the 2020-2021 academic year, 1 master's degrees were handed out to educational evaluation and research majors at UofSC.
+Wayne State University comes in at #17 on our list of the most popular colleges offering master's degrees in educational evaluation and research.
+The average in-state tuition for full-time undergraduates is $13,660 per year, while in-state graduate students, on average, pay $18,301 per year.
+During the most recent year for which we have data, 0 people received their master's degree in educational evaluation and research from Wayne State.
+About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to educational evaluation and research that offer master’s degrees.